RisingStack/react-easy-state/README.md

 <a href="#platform-support"><img src="images/browser_support.png" alt="Browser support" width="450px" /></a>

+**Breaking change in v5:** the auto bind feature got removed.
+See the alternatives for your components at the [official React docs](https://reactjs.org/docs/handling-events.html) and for you stores at [the FAQ docs section](#my-stores-are-broken).

 <details>
 <summary><strong>Table of Contents</strong></summary>
 <!-- Do not edit the Table of Contents, instead regenerate with `npm run build-toc` -->